OBarronCS/pwnbox/README.md

 ### Step 2 - create a WSL distro with the tar file!
 Use the `wsl --import` command to create a distro from the tar file.

-The first parameter is the name assigned to the new distro.
+The first parameter is the name assigned to the new distro - in this example, we call it `pwnbox`.

 The second parameter is the path where windows will create the WSL filesystem.
 You will never interact with this manually, so just place it somewhere, like in your home directory.